 Inserting the Balloon

-Once you are sedated, your surgeon will insert a thin tube down your throat and into your stomach.
+Once sedated, the surgeon will insert a tube into your stomach via your throat.
 The tube is pre-loaded with the inflatable device which is implanted into your stomach cavity.

 Your surgeon inflates the tube with saline or a safe, pressurized gas, depending on the type of gastric balloon being used.